liferay/liferay-docs/devGuide/en/chapters/11-frameworks.markdown

     blogsEntryLocalService.addEntry(...);

-The `PermissionChecker` class has a method called `hasPermission(...)` that checks whether a user making a resource request has the necessary access permission.
-If the user is not signed in (guest user), it checks for guest permissions.
+The `PermissionChecker` class has a method `hasPermission(...)` that checks whether a user making a resource request has the necessary access permission.
+If the user isn't signed in (guest user), it checks for guest permissions.
 Otherwise, it checks for user permissions.
-Let's do a quick review of the parameters of this method:
+Let's quickly review the parameters of this method:

-- `groupId`: represents the scope in which the permission check is being performed.
-In Liferay, the scopes can be a specific site, an organization, a personal site of a user, etc. This is important because a user may be allowed to add blog entries in a given site but not in another.
-For resources that do not belong to an scope like those mentioned, the value of this parameter should be `0`.
+- `groupId`: Represents the scope where the permission check is performed.
+In Liferay, many scopes are available, including a specific site, organization, personal site of a user, and more.
+This is important because a user may be allowed to add blog entries in one site, but not in another.
+For resources that don't belong to a scope, set the value of this parameter to `0`.
 There are several ways to obtain the `groupId` of the current scope:

     - JSP that uses the `<theme:defineObjects/>` tag: there is an implicit variable called `scopeGroupId`.